 Print a Sign-In Sheet | Spanish Version Coming Soon

-A plan for a workplace describing what procedures the employer and employees must take to ensure employee safety from fire and other emergencies.
+Developing a plan for a workplace describing what procedures the employer and employees must take to ensure employee safety from fire and other emergencies is paramount.

 - If you have a total flooding system with potential health and safety hazards to employees, you must have a plan.